Shaza-Hassan/Mini_Postman/README.md

 # Mini_Postman
-This App is using Asynctask to make get/post request
+This App is using Executors to make get/post request

 ## The Following Pattern
 We used MVVM pattern while developing